Events

 afterToggle

-Called after the element's state toggle is complete.
-It enables actions tied to the new state, such as updating styles or triggering additional effects.
+Called after an element's state toggle is complete.
+It allows actions related to the new state, such as updating styles or triggering additional effects.

 (trigger, element, isExpanded).